-In a change from past practices, MAGS will implement the same process as that of the Council of Graduate School’s (CGS) for awarding the Distinguished Thesis Awards in two of four categories that alternate every two years.
-For the 2014 cycle, MAGS is seeking nominations for the Distinguished Thesis Awards in the two broad categories of Biological/Life Sciences and the Humanities.
-In the following year, the two broad categories will be Social Sciences and Physical Sciences/Engineering.
+For the 2015 cycle, MAGS is seeking nominations for the Distinguished Thesis Awards in the two broad categories of Social Sciences and Physical Sciences/Engineering.
+In the following year, the two broad categories will be Biological/Life Sciences and the Humanities.

-Each member institution may submit one nomination for each award category.
+Each member institution may submit one nomination for the award in each of the two categories (i.e. each institution can nominate a total of 2 theses).
 Each nomination requires the written endorsement of the Dean of the Graduate School or equivalent official.
 The institution selection process is the responsibility of that individual.

 To be considered, a thesis must contain original work that makes an unusually significant contribution to the discipline.
 It must be in a format that conforms to accepted disciplinary standards, and it must have been accepted as final by the degree-granting institution.
 Theses submitted electronically will normally be in pdf format; hyperlinks to additional materials may be included but must be verified prior to submission.
 Any institution wishing to submit a thesis in another electronic format should consult with the chair of the MAGS Outstanding Thesis Committee prior to doing so.

-Nominations will be accepted in the disciplines of the Biological Sciences and the Humanities in which the institution offers a master’s degree (for purposes of this competition, history is considered with the humanities).
+Nominations will be accepted in the disciplines of Social Sciences and Physical Sciences (including Mathematics)/Engineering in which the institution offers a master’s degree.
+(For purposes of this competition, history is considered with the humanities).
 Original works accepted by an institution “in lieu of thesis” (such as musical compositions, published books, works of art, computer software, etc.) may not be nominated.

-Wednesday, October 30, 2013 Friday, November 15 (deadline has been extended!).
+- The nomination form, the abstract of the nominated thesis, and the thesis must be submitted electronically to Sondra Auerbach at firstname.lastname@example.org by October 31, 2014.
 Please use as the subject heading “MAGS Thesis.”
-The abstract, describing the research and its significance, must not exceed 300 words and must contain the title of the thesis and the name of the author but not the name of the nominating institution.
+The abstract, describing the research and its significance, must not exceed 300 words and contain the title of the thesis and the name of the author, but not the name of the nominating institution.

-Those institutions unable to submit their nominated thesis and supporting documents electronically may send one photocopy of the thesis to the review committee by surface mail carrier.
+- Those institutions unable to submit their nominated thesis electronically may send one photocopy of the thesis to the review committee by surface mail carrier.
 This document will NOT be returned to the institution.
-The deadline for receipt of the photocopied thesis will be as above
+The deadline for receipt of the photocopied thesis will be October 31, 2014.

-Materials submitted by surface mail should be sent to:
+- Materials submitted by surface mail should be send to:

-Katrina Newsom on behalf of Ambika Mathur, Ph.D.
+Sondra Auerbach on behalf of Ambika Mathur, PhD